One-time pad: Key distribution

-Because the pad, like all shared secrets, must be passed and kept secure, and the pad has to be at least as long as the message, there is often no point in using one-time padding, as one can simply send the plain text instead of the pad (as both can be the same size and have to be sent securely).
-However, once a very long pad has been securely sent (e.g., a computer disk full of random data), it can be used for numerous future messages, until the sum of the message's sizes equals the size of the pad.
+Because the pad, like all shared secrets, must be passed and kept secure, and the pad has to be at least as long as the message, there is often no point in using a one-time pad, as one can simply send the plain text instead of the pad (as both can be the same size and have to be sent securely).
+However, once a very long pad has been securely sent (e.g., a computer disk full of random data), it can be used for numerous future messages, until the sum of the messages' sizes equals the size of the pad.
 Quantum key distribution also proposes a solution to this problem, assuming fault-tolerant quantum computers.

 Distributing very long one-time pad keys is inconvenient and usually poses a significant security risk.
 The pad is essentially the encryption key, but unlike keys for modern ciphers, it must be extremely long and is far too difficult for humans to remember.
 Storage media such as thumb drives, DVD-Rs or personal digital audio players can be used to carry a very large one-time-pad from place to place in a non-suspicious way, but the need to transport the pad physically is a burden compared to the key negotiation protocols of a modern public-key cryptosystem.
 Such media cannot reliably be erased securely by any means short of physical destruction (e.g., incineration).
 A 4.7 GB DVD-R full of one-time-pad data, if shredded into particles 1 mm2 in size, leaves over 4 megabits of data on each particle.
 In addition, the risk of compromise during transit (for example, a pickpocket swiping, copying and replacing the pad) is likely to be much greater in practice than the likelihood of compromise for a cipher such as AES.
 Finally, the effort needed to manage one-time pad key material scales very badly for large networks of communicants—the number of pads required goes up as the square of the number of users freely exchanging messages.
 For communication between only two persons, or a star network topology, this is less of a problem.

 The key material must be securely disposed of after use, to ensure the key material is never reused and to protect the messages sent.
 Because the key material must be transported from one endpoint to another, and persist until the message is sent or received, it can be more vulnerable to forensic recovery than the transient plaintext it protects (because of possible data remanence).